Master of Science in Imaging Sciences

 Assessment of Student Learning Outcomes

-Assessment methods may include faculty-designed comprehensive or capstone exams; performance on faculty developed or external exams; professionally judged performance as in clinical or lab performance; portfolios compiled over time; written assignments, etc. SLOs are defined in terms of the knowledge, skills, and abilities that a student has attained at the end (or as a result) of her or his engagement in a particular set of higher education experiences.
+Assessment methods may include faculty-designed comprehensive or capstone exams; performance on faculty developed or external exams; professionally judged performance as in clinical or lab performance; portfolios compiled over time and written assignments.
+SLOs are defined in terms of the knowledge, skills, and abilities that a student has attained at the end (or as a result) of her or his engagement in a particular set of higher education experiences.
 In our program, we might refer to these as terminal objectives or competencies.
-SLOs should not be confused with program outcomes, objectives or goals which might include graduation, employment, satisfaction, certification/licensure rates, scores on standardized tests, etc., (see Table 2).
+SLOs should not be confused with program outcomes, objectives or goals which might include graduation, employment, satisfaction, certification/licensure rates, and scores on standardized tests.
 Although such indicators might be used as a proxy for instructional effectiveness, they are not actual measures of learning.

 Student Learning Outcomes (SLOs)